andersy005/blog/about.md

 2020: Promoted to **Software Engineer ||**
 ^^^

+I continued leading the intake-ESM project.
+In addition, I joined the [Jupyter Meets Earth](https://pangeo-data.github.io/jupyter-earth/) project as a contributor.
+During this time, I helped with the development of the following projects:
-- Lead the development of [jupyter-forward](https://jupyter-forward.readthedocs.io/), a Jupyter Lab port forwarding utility that simplifies running jupyter on remote resources.
+- [jupyter-forward](https://jupyter-forward.readthedocs.io/), a Jupyter Lab port forwarding utility that simplifies running jupyter on remote resources.
-- Continued leading the intake-ESM project
-- Served as a contributor for the [Jupyter Meets Earth](https://pangeo-data.github.io/jupyter-earth/) project

 ---
 :column: +right